mrismanaziz/Reforestation/README.md

-## Toasters were the first form of pop-up notifications.
+## Can I watch the TV?
+Dad: Yes, but don’t turn it on.